sevenleaps/error-shout-bot/README.md

 });
 ```

-The source and methodName of sendError are optional
+The "source" and "methodName" parameters of sendError are optional
 ```js
 Shout.sendError('Oh no - This is an error');
 ```